 I’m loving Weather Underground’s forecast data layout nowadays.
 Clear icons combined with layered charts.
 When something is done well, it seems so simple. **Muah**

 Map of all kinds of energy related things: coal fields, mines, oil/gas pipelines/storage, electrical transmission lines, wind turbine potential, offshore windspeeds, solar potential, etc. You get the idea.

 It’s not the smoothest operating interactive map I’ve ever seen (lots of delays in loading, etc) – but it works if you’re patient.

-Thanks to D. Cramer for emailing me the link!
+Thanks to Mr. Brown for sending me the link.